Philosophiæ Naturalis Principia Mathematica: Commentary on the Principia

 This was then used to define the "quantity of motion" (today called momentum), and the principle of inertia in which mass replaces the previous Cartesian notion of intrinsic force.
 This then set the stage for the introduction of forces through the change in momentum of a body.
 Curiously, for today's readers, the exposition looks dimensionally incorrect, since Newton does not introduce the dimension of time in rates of changes of quantities.

 He defined space and time "not as they are well known to all".
 Instead, he defined "true" time and space as "absolute" and explained:

 To some modern readers it can appear that some dynamical quantities recognised today were used in the Principia but not named.
-The mathematical aspects of the first two books were so clearly consistent that they were easily accepted; for example, Locke asked Huygens whether he could trust the mathematical proofs, and was assured about their correctness.
+The mathematical aspects of the first two books were so clearly consistent that they were easily accepted; for example, John Locke asked Christiaan Huygens whether he could trust the mathematical proofs and was assured about their correctness.

 However, the concept of an attractive force acting at a distance received a cooler response.
 In his notes, Newton wrote that the inverse square law arose naturally due to the structure of matter.
 However, he retracted this sentence in the published version, where he stated that the motion of planets is consistent with an inverse square law, but refused to speculate on the origin of the law.
-Huygens and Leibniz noted that the law was incompatible with the notion of the aether.
+Huygens and Gottfried Wilhelm Leibniz noted that the law was incompatible with the notion of the aether.
 From a Cartesian point of view, therefore, this was a faulty theory.
 Newton's defence has been adopted since by many famous physicists—he pointed out that the mathematical form of the theory had to be correct since it explained the data, and he refused to speculate further on the basic nature of gravity.
 The sheer number of phenomena that could be organised by the theory was so impressive that younger "philosophers" soon adopted the methods and language of the Principia.